 Every app or company must request a user to provide his/her consent to collect, use and transfer personal data.
 A user, while opting-in, must clearly understand the terms and conditions of personal data collection and usage.

 If you are thinking of collecting user data in your mobile app, you must have an opt-in screen as soon as an app launches.
-The opt-in process should clearly give user the ability to provide consent to data collection, receive communication and should inform users about the places where data will be used.
+The opt-in process should clearly give users the ability to provide consent to data collection, receive communication and should inform users about the places where data will be used.

 For example, if you are thinking of tracking user activity through Google Analytics, you are obligated to inform them about the same.
 At the same time, a user must be able to easily opt-out from future communications and request deletion of personal information.
 An app should have a dedicated page to give users the ability to opt-out to be completely GDPR-compliant.